SaxionMechatronics/smart_spot_backpack/Documentation/04-constraints.md

 The [General Expansion Payload (GXP)](https://support.bostondynamics.com/s/article/Spot-General-Expansion-Payload-GXP) provides power and ethernet communication to SPOT.
 Specifically, it provides a maximum of 150W shared between 12V and 24V 5V at a maximum of 10W via a HD15 connector.
 The pin out can be found on the documentation site of the GXP.

+## Sheet Metal Parts Manufacturing

+Sheet metal parts have been manufatured via [247TailorSteel](https://www.247tailorsteel.com/en) which uses [SOPHIA](https://www.247tailorsteel.com/nl/sophia) as an online software tool for their manufaturing process.
+All sheet metal parts have to comply to their [manufacturing guidelines](https://www.247tailorsteel.com/en/service/submission-rules-and-guidelines), which include for example guidelines on cutting and bending of sheet metal parts.